Skip to content

 kubectl apply -f onprem-mgr.yaml

-[ONLY FOR air-gapped/private registry ENVIRONMENT]: Set global.onprem.airgapped to true in override-values.yaml file.
+Set global.onprem.airgapped to true in the override-values.yaml file.

-• set your domain name in the override values by changing by your domain
+• Set your domain name in the override values file by replacing <your_domain.com> with your actual domain.

-• set your ssl preferences in the override values by changing the ssl block
+• Set your SSL preferences in the override values file by editing the ssl block.

-If environment is airgapped or using private registry make ssl.certmanager.install:"false"
+• If the environment is air-gapped or using a private registry, make ssl.certmanager.install: false

 ssl: